Lecturer of Evolutionary Biology and Molecular Biology

 Some recent publications

-Edwards S, Radloff J. In prep.
+Edwards S, Radloff J. In review.
 Lizards with the blues: Investigations of environmental factors that may have resulted in phenotypic convergence.

 Edwards S, Herrel A, Vanhooydonck B, Measey GJ, Tolley KA (2016) Diving in head first: trade-offs between phenotypic traits and sand-diving predator escape strategy in Meroles desert lizards.
 Biol.
 J. Linn.
 Soc.
 119(4), 919-931.